marionettejs/guides/persisted_data/README.md

 + Use Backbone's `collection.parse` and `model.parse` to translate server responses into proper data structures for Backbone (objects for models and arrays of objects for collections).
 + Use Marionette's `ItemView.serializeData` to modify Backbone model attributes for display in your views.

-One additional thing to keep in mind.  `parse` is both a model and a collection method and if you have parse defined for your collection and your model *both `parse` methods will be called anytime you return a collection of models from the server*.
+Two additional things to keep in mind.
+First, `parse` is both a model and a collection method and if you have parse defined for your collection and your model *both `parse` methods will be called anytime you return a collection of models from the server*.
 Chances are you don't want both `model.parse` and `collection.parse` to be called whenever you get a collection back from the server, so you need to address this.
 Fortunately, whenever a model is created as part of a collection, Backbone [passes a collection option to the model constructor](http://backbonejs.org/docs/backbone.html#section-117), which you can check for and accommodate accordingly:

 		// Model parse function.
 		parse : function(response, options) {
 			// If model is part of a collection, just pass the response on through.